You are expecting your first child: financial support

 During pregnancy

-- You may be entitled to the birth premium.
+- You may be entitled to the birth bonus.
 It is paid on a means-tested basis during pregnancy.
 It helps to finance the expenses related to the birth of the child.

 - Your health expenditure are supported.